fxboxed/eugo/content/europe/adventure/surfing/_index.md

 Here's what you need to know:

 *   **Cold Water:** Seriously, it's cold.
 You'll need a thick wetsuit, boots, and gloves.
 Think 6/5mm, especially if you're going in the spring.
 The water temperature can be around 12°F (-11°C) at the end of summer and 6°F (-14°C) in April.
 Pack accordingly!
 *   **Elusive Swell:** The swell can be _elusive_, but when it hits, it hits hard.
 Keep an eye on the forecast and be ready to pounce when the conditions align.
-[Surf reports](https://www.worldbeachguide.com/uk/surf/north-scotland) can be helpful.
 *   **Crowds:** Surfing in Scotland has become more popular, so don't expect to have the waves all to yourself.
 However, there are still plenty of spots around where you can find some solitude.

 ## 20\.
 Tynemouth